shiosalt/powerpoint-analyzer-mcp/README.md

 ### Alternative: Using the Startup Script

-You can also use the enhanced startup script for more configuration options:
+You can also use the startup script for configuration options:

 ```json
 {